-Best Free Things to in Great Smoky Mountains National Park
+Top Picks in Great Smoky Mountains National park

-Unlike other United States national parks, admission and parking in Great Smoky Mountains National Park are completely free!
-Head on over to our complete Great Smoky Mountains National Park guide to view all the best things to do in the Smoky Mountains including over 25 completely fun and completely free options.
-Of course, you can view our top 3 favorites below.
+Unlike other United States national parks, admission, parking, and attractions in Great Smoky Mountains National Park are all completely free!
+Of course, we’ve listed our top 3 favorites below.

 Cades Cove is the single most popular destination in the entire national park.
 This scenic driving loop is lined with historic Appalachian buildings and family-friendly hiking trails.
 It is also the absolute best place to spot a famed Smoky Mountain black bear.
 Towards the entrance, there is also a nice picnic area with a neighboring stream for splashing and wading.

 Another popular animal in the park is the wild elk.
 The fields beside the Oconaluftee Visitors Center are one of the best places to sneak a peek and snap some awesome wildlife photos.
 At this same location, you can also visit 2 free museums.
 The outdoor Mountain Farm Museum depicts farm life in historic Appalachia and has periodic living history demonstrations throughout the year.

 Stay at the park after dark and discover all the wonders of our galaxy at a fun star party hosted by the Smoky Mountain Astronomical Society.
 The SMAS sets up several telescopes and has staff available to answer questions and help you find various constellations.

 More Free Things to Do in the Smokies